Chocolate Room

-Chocolate Room is an installation artwork by American artist Edward Ruscha.
-It consists of a room with walls covered in chocolate screen-printed on sheets of paper.
-It was first exhibited at the 35th Venice Biennial in 1970, where over the course of the exhibit the chocolate slowly melted, and had anti-war slogans and symbols carved into its sheets.
-It was closed after attracting large amounts of ants.
-Since 1995, it has been exhibited more than eight times, and was purchased by the Museum of Contemporary Art, Los Angeles in 2003 for an estimated US$1.5 million.
-The smell of the chocolate is a key element of the work.
+Chocolate Room was first exhibited at the 35th Venice Biennial in 1970.
+Over the course of the exhibition the chocolate slowly melted, and visitors carved anti-war slogans and symbols into the sheets.
+It was closed after it attracted large amounts of ants.
+Since 1995 it has been exhibited more than eight times, and was purchased in 2003 by the Museum of Contemporary Art, Los Angeles for an estimated US$1.5 million.
+The smell of the chocolate is a key element.

 Background

-Ruscha had previously used unconventional materials in artworks; the year before Chocolate Room was first exhibited he created an unbound, 75-page book called "Stains", with each page featuring a silk screening of various found materials, including candle-wax, chocolate, Coca-Cola and witch-hazel.
-Within the context of a book, the markings took on connotations of the written word.
-At the time he made Chocolate Room, he was working on the News, Mews, Pews, Brews, Stews & Dues exhibit, which consisted of six words, printed with substances such as axle grease and pie filling.
-Chocolate Room was created in the context of the intersection of concept art and pop art.
-At the time, stain painting was "heralded as abstraction’s next big advance".
+Chocolate Room was not the first time Ruscha had used unconventional materials in his art.
+The year before Chocolate Room was first exhibited, he created "Stains", an unbound, 75-page book with each page featuring a silk screening of various found materials, including candle-wax, chocolate, Coca-Cola and witch-hazel.
+By placing these objects in the context of a book, their markings took on connotations of the written word.
+Another was made at the same time as Chocolate Room.
+The News, Mews, Pews, Brews, Stews & Dues exhibit consisted of six words, printed with substances such as axle grease and pie filling.

+Ruscha created Chocolate Room in the context of the concept art and pop art movements in the United States.
+Artists working within these diverged from traditional art with references to popular culture and by integrating found objects.
+Stain painting was viewed as promising, "heralded as abstraction’s next big advance".

 History

-1970 exhibition
+Original exhibition

-In 1970, curator Henry Hopkins commissioned 47 artists to create works for the United States Pavilion in the 35th Venice Biennale, of whom half withdrew, protesting the Vietnam War.
+In 1970, curator Henry Hopkins commissioned forty-seven artists to create works for the United States Pavilion at the 35th Venice Biennale.
+Of these, half withdrew protesting the Vietnam War.
 A room was set aside for printmaking works and Ruscha was selected first to exhibit.
 According to Ruscha, he had the idea for the work on the plane to Venice as a continuation of his use of unconventional materials.
 For the exhibit, Ruscha and art dealer Brooke Alexander gathered large amounts of Nestlé chocolate paste, and in the Pavilion silk-screened chocolate onto 360 deluxe, handmade Fabriano sheets of paper (measuring 27.5 × 17.875 in) with printer William Weege.
 He then attached these sheets, four high, to the walls of a windowless room.
 The space was lit by sunlight entering through an open door, and low-watt bulbs overhead, creating a soft, warm glow.
 From outside the space, chocolate could be smelt throughout the pavilion.

 As the summer heat gradually melted the exhibit, visitors drew anti-war slogans and peace signs into the sheets.
 In 2023, Ruscha said that at the time, he had not found this very offensive, but that he'd "prefer that nobody graffiti that thing here (at the exhibition at the Museum of Modern Art)".
-The exhibit was ended prematurely, after it attracted an "army of ants".
+The 1970 exhibit was ended prematurely, after it attracted an "army of ants".